 Designed by eminent Victorian architect, William White, and Grade II listed, DuBoulay’s is situated a short walk from the College.
 Founded by its first Housemaster, Revd J.T.H Du Boulay (1862-1893), it is informally known as Cook's, after the second Housemaster A.K.
 Cook (1893-1909), who published a book on the school’s history.
 The house has its own squash court, gym, pool table, two music rooms and a large garden.

 Fearon’s is one of four boarding houses, purpose-built in the 1860s, known as ‘Commoner Block’, Commoners being the term used for boys boarding outside the original College house.
 Fearon’s was founded by The Revd W.A.
 Fearon, the first Housemaster (1868-1882) who eventually became the school’s headmaster.
 Today, it is informally known as Kenny's, after the second Housemaster Thomas Kensington (1882-1904).
-It includes a gym, music room, library, TV room and games room.
+The Kennyites have use of their own five-a-side astroturf football pitch, large garden, music room, library, TV and games room

 Located near to Kingsgate Park’s sporting facilities and the Grade II listed Music School, is Morshead’s.
 It is one of the four Commoner boarding houses.
 Popularly known as Freddie’s, it was founded by Frederick Morshead, the first Housemaster (1868-1905) and later Mayor of Winchester.
 Boys enjoy the use of a snooker room and a grass tennis court.